PID Accelerated Temporal Difference Algorithms: Description of the Environments

+The environment is randomly generated.
+They consist of 50 states, and 3 actions per state.
 To build the environment, for each action and state, $(x, a)$, we pick 5 other random states $\XX_{x, a}$.
 For 10 randomly chosen states $x$, we set $r(x)$ from a uniform distribution between 0 and 1.
 We set $r(x)$ is zero on all other states.
 Then, when taking action $a$ and from state $x$, we receive reward $r(x)$ and move to any state in $\XX_{x, a}$ with equal probability.
+The policy evaluated in the TD experiments is a random walk.